simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

    ---
    # IPA uses both of these technologies, so they need to be enabled.
-   # SSSD is already enabled in the 'simp' and 'simp-lite' scenarios.
+   # SSSD is already enabled in the 'simp' and 'simp_lite' scenarios.
    simp_options::sssd: true
    simp_options::ldap: true